 Back and Neck Pain Conditions

-What is Facet syndrome?
-Facet syndrome is a condition characterized by disorder of facet joints….
+Facet syndrome is a condition characterized by disorder of facet joints.
+Usually, it is accompanied by lumbar pain.

-What is Herniated Disk?
 A herniated disc is a condition that affects the back.
-It…
+It can cause pain, numbness, or tingling down one or both legs.

-What is the Myofascial Pain Syndrome?
-Myofascial pain is a chronic condition characterized by pain…
+Myofascial pain is a chronic condition characterized by pain in the soft tissue surrounding the muscles.

 When there is an occurrence, which causes pain in the neck, shoulders, arm or upper…